Force over Distance: Chapter 50

 Young said nothing.

 “I’ve heard your piece.”
 Telford’s voice was cold.
 “And now?
-I’m gonna say what General O’Neill should have said to you on day one of this mission.
+I’m gonna say what General O’Neill should’ve said to you on day one of this mission.
 Get over yourself.
 Fall in line.
 Do your damn job.
 Don’t nursemaid a group of whiney adults who signed up for an off-planet mission.
 You’re not Captain Fucking Janeway.
 You don’t need to go home.
 You need to go on.
 You’re a soldier.
-Sometimes, in the end, we return to where we started.
-But more often?
 People like you and I burn on the Altar of War, far from home, so that others can live in the clear.”

 “If you can’t accept that, you’re in the wrong profession.”
 Telford’s voice was hard.
 “Come talk to me when you get your head on straight.”
 He turned and vanished around the nearest corner.